Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off investment income.

-Alex’s annualized return on this in the money covered call strategy would be:
+Using outcome 3 above, Alex’s annualized return on this in the money covered call strategy would be:

 Option Net Profit/Cost of Retire Corp $.90/18.50 = .049 x 12=59% annualized

-This isn’t to say that this same return on investment could be made if this investment were made repeatedly throughout the year.
-In order to compare a monthly or six week return to an annual return, such as dividend income of 3% a year, it helps to calculate covered call returns annualized.
+This isn’t to say that this same return on investment could be made if this in the money covered call strategy was made repeatedly every month throughout the year.
+That would be impossible since the math changes constantly for both stocks and options.
+However, in order to compare a monthly or six week return to an annual return, such as dividend income of 3% a year, it helps to calculate covered call returns annualized.

 Lowering Stock Risk with In the Money Covered Calls